“Let your light shine.” Matthew 5:16

-At Broadbottom Church of England Primary School we believe that learning should be a rewarding and enjoyable experience for everyone.
-This policy is rooted in our school values and church ethos (Matthew 5:16) ‘let your light shine’ where we believe that all children have potential, which we aim to unlock. by providing exciting learning experiences, challenge and inspiring children to succeed, we are active partners in their learning and enabling them to ‘shine’. the learning environment we provide promotes love and care where resilience, esteem, confidence, respect and positive relationships are nurtured.
+At Broadbottom Church of England (VC) Primary School we believe that learning should be a rewarding and enjoyable experience for everyone.
+This policy is rooted in our school values and church ethos (Matthew 5:16) “let your light shine”, where we believe that all children have potential which we aim to unlock by providing exciting learning experiences, challenging and inspiring children to succeed, we are active partners in their learning and enabling them to ‘shine’.
+The learning environment we provide promotes love and care where resilience, esteem, confidence, respect and positive relationships are nurtured.

 Long Term Planning